google/personfinder/docker/README.md

 -----------------------------

 1. Setup the environment for Docker (see Docker's webpage)
+2. Build Person Finder Docker image

-2. From `personfinder/docker` folder, run
+    From `personfinder/docker` folder, run

         $ docker build -t <image-name> .

     e.g.

         $ docker build -t personfinder-image .

     This will take a while and will create the docker image.

-3. Create the container running
+3. Create the container

+    Run the following command

     $ ./run-container.sh <image-name> [<container-name>]

     e.g.

         $ ./run-container.sh personfinder-image personfinder-container  # Container's name is optional

-    This will create and run the container image.
+    This will create and run at the same time the container image.
+To manage the container's lifecycle (start, stop, destroy, etc.) please refer to the Docker's documentation.

-4. Run the Personfinder local server and test it from host's web browser (https://<container-ip-address>:8000
+4. Run the Person Finder local server and test it from host's web browser

+    In the SHELL created inside the Person Finder container, run the following command to run the Person Finder local server:

-    $ gae-run-app.sh
+        # gae-run-app.sh

+    You will be able to access the server from the Host's web browser at https://<container-ip-address>:8000

+5. Initialize the datastore:

-5. To initialize the datastore, open one more Shell inside the running container with the following command
+    open one more SHELL inside the running container with the following command (Docker version 1.3.0 or higher, for older Docker versions, docker attach command should do the job as well).

-    $ docker exec -it <container-name> /bin/bash
+        # docker exec -it <container-name> /bin/bash

     then run (password is "root")

-    $ setup_datastore.sh
+        # setup_datastore.sh

 NOTES